 Each student is responsible for the program of courses listed at registration.
-Changes may be made thereafter only by following procedures announced in the Class Schedule.
+Changes may be made thereafter only by following procedures announced in the Registration Guide and the online Class Schedule.

-Students may drop classes and add classes to their programs of study during the first two weeks of instruction (the specific deadline is printed in the Class Schedule each semester).
+Students may drop classes and add classes to their programs of study during the first two weeks of instruction (the specific deadline is printed in the Registration Guide and the online Class Schedule each semester).
 After the second week of instruction, the university expects students to complete all courses in which they are enrolled.
-If students must withdraw after the deadline for dropping classes published in the Class Schedule, they are subject to the withdrawal policy contained in the "University Regulations" section of this catalog.
+If students must withdraw after the deadline for dropping classes published in the online Class Schedule, they are subject to the withdrawal policy contained in the "University Regulations" section of this catalog.
 In all instances, dropped classes must be officially dropped by the student; students not attending class are not dropped automatically.